zchee/golang-wiki/CodeReviewComments.md

 Choosing whether to use a value or pointer receiver on methods can be difficult, especially to new Go programmers.
 If in doubt, use a pointer, but there are times when a value receiver makes sense, usually for reasons of efficiency, such as for small unchanging structs or values of basic type.
 Some useful guidelines:

-  * If the receiver is a map, func or chan, don't use a pointer to it.
-  * If the receiver is a slice and the method doesn't reslice or reallocate the slice, don't use a pointer to it.
+  * If the receiver is a map, func or chan, don't use a pointer to them.
+If the receiver is a slice and the method doesn't reslice or reallocate the slice, don't use a pointer to it.
   * If the method needs to mutate the receiver, the receiver must be a pointer.
   * If the receiver is a struct that contains a sync.Mutex or similar synchronizing field, the receiver must be a pointer to avoid copying.
   * If the receiver is a large struct or array, a pointer receiver is more efficient.
 How large is large?
 Assume it's equivalent to passing all its elements as arguments to the method.
 If that feels too large, it's also too large for the receiver.